Celtic Kings: Rage of War

 Celtic Kings: Rage of War is a game developed by Haemimont Games.
 It is set during the conquest of Gaul by Julius Caesar.

 In Italy and Spain, the game is titled as Imperivm: La guerra gallica and Imperivm: La Guerra de las Galias.

-The game got a digital re-release on the GOG.com digital platform sometime before mid-2009, with May 28, 2009 a good certainty, and Steam digital platform on September 5, 2019.
+The game was re-released on digital storefronts via GOG on May 28, 2009, and Steam on September 5, 2019.

 Overview

 Celtic Kings takes place in ancient Roman times, during the years that Julius Caesar was the military leader of the Roman Empire.
 There are three main modes: Adventure, single player (a classic real time strategy Skirmish mode), and multiplayer.
 Adventure mode includes a tutorial and the main story.
 In both campaigns, players control a hero named Larax.
 In the main story, he loses his wife in a Teutonic raid.
 In grief, he swears vengeance, and gives his body and soul to Kathubodua, the Goddess of War, to enable him to achieve his revenge.